Museum Skills and Professional Practice INFOST5023

 - Available to Visiting Students: No

-Museum Skills and Professional Practice provides students with the opportunity to develop the knowledge and skills required a museum professional.
-Taught by academic staff and invited sector professionals via Blended Learning, the course introduces students to the varied pathways and specialisms that are open to them, as well as the knowledge and practical skills that are required of the diverse roles found in museums today.
+Museum Skills and Professional Practice provides students with the opportunity to develop their understanding of the museum and wider heritage landscape, focusing especially on skills and knowledge essential to contemporary museum practice.
+Taught by academic staff and invited practitioners via Blended Learning, the course introduces students to the varied professional pathways and specialisms that exist within museums today and explores key issues facing the sector and its workforce.

 2 hours per week for 10 weeks as scheduled on MyCampus.
 Teaching is via Blended Learning and may include online lectures, on campus seminars, workshops and fieldtrips